chourmovs/moode_tinkerboard/README.md

 # Moode_tinkerboard

 This bash script will allow you to setup a full fontionnal moode-player over volumio on ASUS tinkerboard.

 #### It will also detect and work on every armv7l machine running a "docker capable" linux.

 All the process is automated but you will have to modify certain parameters (i.e port) using [Nano](https://www.hostinger.co.uk/tutorials/how-to-install-and-use-nano-text-editor#How_to_Use_Nano_Text_Editor) during the process.
+&nbsp;  &nbsp;

+# What you get

+  ###   is working
+ - UI and artworks without any restriction ( First time it's slow when building library)<p>
+ - MPD access to host /mnt/partition<p>
+ - playing any codecs tested (flac, AAV, mp3)<p>
+ - Wifi, ethernet, bluetooth<p>
+ - Radios<p>
+ - parametric equalizer

+  ###   is not working
+  - you tell me
+&nbsp;  &nbsp;
+# Prerequisite

+- Armv7l machine running any linux distribution like Debian<p>
+- #### On Volumio primo , ensure that your ssh key is registred in known host (to do that you will need to ssh login a second time since first login don't do it properly)
+- A terminal to ssh (my preference go to Mobaxterm)
+&nbsp;  &nbsp;

-## Installation
+# Installation

 in a ssh terminal lauch following command